-Over 100 local stations have participated in this national effort, extending the reach of national broadcast content in their local public affairs programs.
+More than 125 local stations have participated in this national effort, extending the reach of national broadcast content in their local public affairs programs.
 Through hundreds of local station screenings and panel discussions, in partnership with local organizations, public media is connecting national programming to local interests.
-Over the past five years, public media stations have broadcast more than 20,000 hours of inspiring stories, providing context to the statistics, to increase understanding and highlight solutions.
+Over the past six years, public media stations have broadcast more than 20,000 hours of inspiring stories, providing context to the statistics, to increase understanding and highlight solutions.
 Further, they have convened more than 2,000 teachers nationwide to discuss how teachers and communities can address the dropout crisis and have told the stories of more than 9,000 stories of local American Graduate champions.

 - DROPPING BACK IN is a series of half-hour documentary-style programs that outlines the huge personal and societal costs of dropping out.
 The project includes profiles of former dropouts, whose stories help to understand the issues they faced and how the people and institutions helped them drop back in and move on with their educations and lives.
 This program is part of Kentucky Educational Television's (KET) Fast Forward learning system. - Colorado Public Television (CPT) produced a local American Graduate documentary, Powered by Story, which collected the stories of vulnerable students as they attended creative workshops, from poetry and music engineering, to photojournalism and digital storytelling. - St. Louis' Nine Network and award-winning filmmaker Frank Popper produced Works in Progress, a 30-minute American Graduate film that follows the lives of five students struggling to succeed in high school and in the workplace.
 The students' stories address issues of economic and educational disparity that are often tied to race and class. - Utah Education Network (UEN) created a mobile app, American Graduate Reality Check.
 The mobile app is designed to help teens and young adults understand how lifestyle, occupation, and education can come together for a great future.
-American Graduate Reality Check is ideally suited for education and career planning activities in Career and Technical Education courses, Financial Literacy workshops, and college bridge programs.
+American Graduate